$P=W$ via $\mathcal{H}_2$: Topological prerequisites

 \subsection{Correspondences}

-Suppose a space $Z$ is of pure dimension $n$ together with maps $\pi_1:Z\to X$ and $\pi_2:Z\to Y$ such that $\pi_2$ is proper.
-We call such $Z$ a \emph{correspondence} and consider the \emph{induced map}
+Let $Z$ be a space of pure dimension $n$, together with maps $\pi_1:Z\to X$ and $\pi_2:Z\to Y$ such that $\pi_2$ is proper.
+We call this collection of data a \emph{correspondence}, and consider the \emph{induced map}

 If $Y$ is smooth of dimension $m$ this gives a map $H^i(X) \to H^{2m-2n+i}(Y)$.
-Notice that $Z$ can be replaced by a resolution of singularities without changing the induced map.
+The factorization~\eqref{Eq:projformula} implies that $Z$ can be replaced by a resolution of singularities without changing the induced map.
 If $X$ is proper, we can decompose the induced map as follows: